plan-systems/design-docs/proof-of-correctness.md

 ## On Digital Security

-We acknowledge that even the most advanced secure systems are vulnerable to private key theft, socially engineered deception, or coercion.
+We acknowledge that even the most advanced secure systems are vulnerable to private key theft, socially engineered deception, or extreme coercion.
 That is, an adversary in possession of another's private keys without their knowledge, or an adversary manipulating or coercing others is difficult or impossible to prevent.
 Biometric authentication systems can mitigate _some_ of these threats, but they also introduce additional surfaces that can potentially be exploited (e.g. spoofing a biometric device or exploiting an engineering oversight).

-The system discussed here features swift auto-countermeasures _once it becomes known_ that private keys have been compromised or unauthorized access has occurred.
+The system of operation discussed here features swift auto-countermeasures _once it becomes known_ that private keys have been compromised or unauthorized access has occurred.

 ---